Become a Supporter Today

 This site is maintained by EdTech Strategies, LLC as a free service to the K-12 community.
 If you value or benefit from this work, please consider making a donation and/or becoming a supporter today.

 Keeping the K-12 Cyber Incident Map and related resources up-to-date takes a substantial amount of time, as does the production of original research and commentary on school cybersecurity-related issues.
 All of this costs money (as do the hard costs associated with hosting and maintaining a website, cyber incident database, and email newsletter).
-The main reason to support this work, thus, is to keep it independent and online.
-In addition, your support is integral to future enhancements to this site, including to the launching of a community of practice focused exclusively on issues of K-12 cybersecurity and to continuing important outreach and education efforts.
+The main reason to support this work, thus, is to keep it independent and online — as well as to underwrite future enhancements to the services offered by the site.

 Ways to support this work: